stijn-dejongh/lovecraft_public_domain/raw_converts/mg.md

 The Kent train started at 10.35, and about 10.36 an exited, dusty, and tired man    1     rushed into the Mainville hack. office and said to a negro hackman who was standing by the door-- "If you can take me to Kent in 15 minutes I will give you a dollar ".
-"I doan' see how I'm ter git there ", said the negro  "I hab'n't got a decent pair of hosses an' I hab-- " "Two Dollars "!
+"I doan' see how I'm ter git there", said the negro  "I hab'n't got a decent pair of hosses an' I hab-- " "Two Dollars "!
 Shouted The Traveller,  "all right " said the Hackman.